nickzoic/nick.zoic.org/art/programming-beyond-text-files/index.md

 with plain text files, but I think we could make even smarter tools with a better underlying data structure.
 The Lisp world uses [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity) to its
-advantage: treating programs as data and data as programs is easy when your language is
+advantage: treating programs as data and data as programs is easy when your programs are just data structures.

 Perhaps this is taking it all a little too far, but I love the idea of the whole filesystem being replaced by an append-only tree of nodes, treated homogeneously all the way